MicrosoftDocs/visualstudio-docs/docs/data-tools/read-xml-data-into-a-dataset.md

 ---
-title: Read XML data into an ADO.NET dataset
+title: Read XML data into a dataset in .NET Framework applications
 description: In .NET Framework application development with Visual Studio, read XML data into a ADO.NET dataset.
 In this walkthrough, you create a Windows application that loads XML data into a dataset. ms.date: 11/04/2016 ms.topic: how-to